style-it-themes/dd-wrt-trac-inspired-themes/README.md

 ## About

 The *DD-WRT Trac Inspired Themes* style is designed the DD-WRT SVN Trac website.

+It now targets and styles DD-WRT FTP servers addresses as well.

 The default Style is retina burning and lets just say plain looking.